Plotting rjuliabugs draws using bayesplot package

 details, see Säilynoja et al. (2022).
 The function arguments are similar

-to mcmc_rank_hist
+to mcmc_rank_hist.

 References